Difference Between Operator Overloading & Function Overloading

 As we have seen, overloading means the use of the same thing for different purposes.
 In function overloading, we can define two or more functions with the same name and in the same scope.

 We can define a family of functions with one function name but with different argument lists.
 The function would perform different operations depending on the argument list in the function call.
-This feature is commonly known as method overloading, as we call functions as methods in object-oriented programming.
+This feature is commonly known as method overloading, because we call functions as methods in object-oriented programming.

 You can define a method in such a way that there are multiple ways to call it.
 Depending on the function definition, it can be called with zero, one, two, or more parameters.